Trinidad García de la Cadena, Zacatecas: Geography

 The municipality of Trinidad García de la Cadena lies at an elevation between 900 and 2200 m in the foothills of the Sierra Madre Occidental in southwestern Zacatecas.
 It borders the Zacatecan municipalities of Teúl de González Ortega to the north, and Mezquital del Oro to the east, and the Jaliscan municipalities of San Cristóbal de la Barranca to the south and Tequila to the west.
 The municipality covers an area of 307.1 km2 and comprises 0.4% of the state's area.

 As of 2009, 17.5% of the land in Trinidad García de la Cadena is used for agriculture.
 The remainder of the land cover comprises temperate forest (43.2%), tropical forest (22.1), and grassland (16.6%), and urban areas (0.6%).
 The municipality is situated in the drainage basin of the Cuixtla and Juchipila Rivers, both tributaries of the Río Grande de Santiago.

+Climate

 Trinidad García de la Cadena's climate ranges from temperate to tropical depending on elevation, with dry winters.
 Average temperatures in the municipality range between 16 and 24 C, and average annual precipitation ranges between 800 and 1000 mm.